-A device connected to the switch that converts signals from a rotary pulses to touch tones.
-This device allows callers to use rotary telephones to access options in a Lucent Intuity user's mailbox or in an automated attendant.
+A device connected to the switch that converts signals from a rotary pulses to touch tone signals.
+This device allows callers to use rotary telephones to access options in a Lucent INTUITY user's mailbox or in an automated attendant.